-1. Loft-style beds aren’t only for dorm dwellers.
+1. Don't knock loft-style beds – they aren’t only for dorm dwellers.

 For some, loft-style beds conjure childhood memories of summer camp or freshman year of college.
 However, cramped city living has seen a resurgence in the adolescent bunk, so don't knock it until you've tried it.
-Not only is this sleeping arrangement fun (you get to literally climb into bed every night!), but opting for the lofty design, allows you to utilize the space below for more important things than dust bunnies.
+Not only is this sleeping arrangement fun (you get to literally climb into bed every night!), but opting for the lofty design allows you to utilize the space below for more important things than dust bunnies.
 If you're working with ultra-limited square footage, opening up that floor space is invaluable.
 You could fit one (or two) full-size dressers under there, as proven by this petite setup spotted on Bjurfors.

-More often than not, your bed is the largest piece of furniture in your bedroom.
+More often than not, your bed frame is the largest piece of furniture in your bedroom.
 As a result, its placement is the most critical decision you have to make when putting your cozy room together.
 In a tiny bedroom, you may be limited, but try out a few different arrangements to get a feel for which one works the best for you, and more importantly, appears to give you the most space.
 You could aim for symmetry, like this setup spotted on Adobe Living, with equal space around the bed for easy access from both sides, or opt for more floor space on one side of the bed.
 (This option might look the best, but it will make changing the sheets a struggle.)
-Consider where the electrical outlets are — you'll need easy access to those — as well as window placement.
+Consider where the electrical outlets are — you'll need easy access to those — as well as your window placement.

 3. Tear down those pesky closet walls.

 Have you ever thought to yourself, "If I could only remove this wall, I would have so much space?"
 Well, you're not alone.
 An enclosed closet can eat up a significant portion of your limited square footage.
-So if you own your home, or have a super cool landlord who is willing to let you stretch your design savvy muscles, consider tearing down those walls to create an open wardrobe.
-Pro tip: Before you start swinging the sledge hammer, make sure you do not touch any structural or load-bearing walls!)
+So if you own your home, or have a super cool landlord who is willing to let you flex your design-savvy muscles, consider tearing down that wall to create an open wardrobe.
+(Of course, before you start swinging the sledgehammer, make sure you do not touch any structural or load-bearing walls!)
 By tearing down closet walls, you'll have to find another home for all of the unsightly items that have been hiding behind closed doors, but you'll gain so much more openness since natural light will have ample room to bounce around.
 Avenue Design Studio shows us how it's done.

 4. Install open shelving.

 If you live in the city, you might be tempted to divide your studio apartment into multiple rooms by adding a wall.
 We get it — living (and potentially working) in one space can be draining.
-But before you finalize your floor plan, check out this scene captured by Henrik Nero and consider adding steel factory-style French doors and windows, instead.
+But before you finalize your floor plan, check out this scene captured by Henrik Nero and consider adding steel-framed factory-style French doors and windows instead.
 The industrial aesthetic, reminiscent of a greenhouse or factory, allows for a bit of privacy without sacrificing the openness and continuous flow of the design.
 It visually breaks up the space without physically taking up a lot of space: win-win.

 8. Utilize storage opportunities under the bed.

-From winter clothes to old journals, there are plenty of items that we own that don't require easy access.
+From winter clothes to old journals, there are plenty of items we own that don't require easy access.
 (In fact, the harder the old journals are to access, the better.
 No one needs to read those.)
-And what better place to hide these trinkets than under your bed?
-By taking advantage of this under-utilized space, you can increase your storage while decluttering your room.
+And what better place to hide these sentimental trinkets than below your bed?
+By taking advantage of this under-utilized storage space, you can free up valuable square footage while decluttering your room.
 It's a no-brainer, really.
 And if you really want your under-the-bed storage to look both beautiful and intentional, take note of the matching woven baskets used in this pastoral design by Foster House.

 10. Keep your bed low to the ground.

-Not all of us are fortuitous enough to wake up to high ceilings.
+Not all of us are fortuitous enough to wake up to luxuriously high ceilings.
 Luckily, we can create the illusion of a higher ceiling by keeping furnishings, such as a platform bed, close to the floor.
 While you'll lose under-the-bed storage, you'll gain the feeling of a bigger bedroom, so consider which is more important to you.
 Hanging pendant lights from the ceiling, which emphasize the ceiling height, pair perfectly with a platform bed as witnessed in this minimal boudoir captured by Emily from The Beetle Shack.

 12. Use mirrors to create the illusion of an expanded boudoir.

 You might have heard the rumor that mirrors can give the illusion of more space.
 Well, good news: This is not just a rumor, it actually works.
 A full length mirror not only creates the illusion of a larger space, but it also bounces light around, making a dimly lit bedroom appear brighter — especially if you use a cool paint color on your walls (like the dreamy shade of gray used in this idyllic scene spotted on Broste Copenhagen).
-It's the perfect hue for reflecting all of the natural light that pours through your bedroom window.
+It's the perfect hue for reflecting all of the natural light that pours in through the window.

 13. Consider light-colored flooring.